 A common question is whether students have access to YouTube.
 The answer is yes.
 Although student access is restricted.
-The district utilizes YouTube’s Restricted Mode.
+The district uses YouTube’s Restricted Mode.
 This helps screen out potentially objectionable content.

 Anti-Virus and Ransomware Protection

-To protect students from viruses and ransomware, the district utilizes Sophos Endpoint Protection.
+To protect students from viruses and ransomware, the district uses advanced threat-detection and response products.